ProteGO-Safe/ios/Documentation/ProvidingDiagnosisKeys.md

     - Service function: [DiagnosisKeysDownloadService.download()](../safesafe/Services/ExposureNotification/DiagnosisKeysDownloadService.swift)
   - All sent to analysis Diagnosis Key files are deleted from device internal storage
     - Service function: [DiagnosisKeysDownloadService.deleteFiles()](../safesafe/Services/ExposureNotification/DiagnosisKeysDownloadService.swift)
-  - Diagnosis keys analysis will be performed by [Exposure Notification API](https://developer.apple.com/documentation/exposurenotification), after which application will [receive](ReceivingExposuresInformation.md) a broadcast message in case any exposure is detected